utah-cs4470-sp23/class/spec.md

 Precedence is described below.
 Within a precedence class, evaluation is left to right.
 Integer overflows wrap around in two's complement fashion.
-There are not unsigned types or operators.
+There are no unsigned types or operators.

 Keep in mind that a number of interesting floating point values exist, such as -0, inf, and NaN.
 Operations on these values should follow